 LoveCrafts firmly believes that everyone has a right to work in an environment that provides equal opportunities, fairness and respect for all, regardless of race (including colour, nationality, and ethnic or national origin), religion, sex, sexual orientation, gender reassignment, marital status, age, disability or social background.
 As such, we commit to provide a working environment where everyone’s individuality and unique contributions are recognised, valued and respected, and where all of our employees have equal opportunity to grow and attain their full potential.

 Under our Diversity and Equal Opportunities Policy, we have established a cross-functional team to propose, develop and support diversity and inclusion initiatives.
 This group has been responsible for supporting and/or pushing forward many initiatives that have directly impacted the day-to-day working environment at LoveCrafts.
 Examples include: a robust Diversity & Allyship Training E-learning course that is compulsory for all staff; adopting a bias decoder on job adverts to reveal and remove any gendered or biassed language to support fully inclusive global hiring; and all teams adopting specific company objectives dedicated to DE&I (diversity, equity and inclusion).

 Understanding the potential for abuse in the labour force, we have implemented robust processes during our recruitment process to confirm that all potential employees have the legal right to work in the location they have been employed and insist on the same from any employee service providers with whom we engage globally.

 We want to do everything we can to put a stop to any chance of modern slavery or human trafficking in our business or supply chains.
 We're also committed to mitigating the risk of any other vital environmental, societal, and governance issues.
-While we have made a robust start to ensure our supply chain is free from slavery and human trafficking there is much more we can do.

 Edward Griffith, CEO and Founder, on behalf of the Board of Directors